qianlan97/fraud_detection/README.md

 In electronic pdf paper file, every link is connected to the corresponding script file which can retrieve and reproduce the results from the paper.

 ### Support
-For any questions contact sensu@ucdavis.edu (email expired after 2020).
+For any questions contact sensu@ucdavis.edu (email expired in 2021).

 ### Licence
 The project is using MIT license.